eventhorizon226/IDD-ER/README.md

 To preserve double-anonymous review integrity, the full dataset is withheld until acceptance.
 Representative subset of 10 annotated video clips are provided here:

 👉 **[https://drive.google.com/drive/folders/1DxPf_6TAOwCCLojJf_mnxInkRxKFj_g3?usp=sharing](https://drive.google.com/drive/folders/1DxPf_6TAOwCCLojJf_mnxInkRxKFj_g3?usp=sharing)**

+## Data Attribution
+The raw data used in this project is sourced from the **IDD-X Dataset** ("IDD-X: A Multi-View Dataset for Ego-relative Important Object Localization and Explanation in Dense and Unstructured Traffic").

+All rights and copyrights for the underlying raw videos belong to the original creators at the International Institute of Information Technology, Hyderabad (IIIT-H).
+For the full dataset, project details, or to request access, please visit the official [IDD-X Project Page](https://idd-x.github.io/).